AugurProject/augur-walkthrough/escapeHatch.md

 Pull the escape hatch.

-- [ ] [ch10431](https://app.clubhouse.io/augur/story/10431/escape-hatch-modal-does-not-appear) The escape hatch modal should come up, with a message saying you have funds to withdraw.
+- [x] ~~[ch10431](https://app.clubhouse.io/augur/story/10431/escape-hatch-modal-does-not-appear)~~ The escape hatch modal should come up, with a message saying you have funds to withdraw.
-- [ ] The withdraw funds button should bring up a Review screen.
+- [x] The withdraw funds button should bring up a Review screen.
-- [ ] The amount of funds available to withdraw should be correct.
+- [x] The amount of funds available to withdraw should be correct.
-- [ ] The tx(s) to withdraw should succeed.
+- [x] The tx(s) to withdraw should succeed.
-- [ ] After you've withdrawn the available funds, you should be shown the "no funds" escape hatch message.
+- [x] After you've withdrawn the available funds, you should be shown the "no funds" escape hatch message.
-- [ ] Your total funds should reflect your new, correct balance (minus gas for the withdraw tx).
+- [x] Your total funds should reflect your new, correct balance (minus gas for the withdraw tx).

 ### Dispute Bond (filled)

-(Waiting till report bug is fixed before doing this variation)
+With a fresh account (with no previous txs) move time forward so one of the default-created markets moves into Open Reporting.
+Submit a report.
+Move time one week, to put the market in dispute phase, Dispute on an outcome and fill the bond, Keep track of the total.

+Pull the escape hatch.

+- [x] The escape hatch modal should come up, with a message saying you have funds to withdraw.
+- [x] The withdraw funds button should bring up a Review screen.
+- [x] The amount of funds available to withdraw should be correct.
+- [x] The tx(s) to withdraw should succeed.
+- [x] After you've withdrawn the available funds, you should be shown the "no funds" escape hatch message.
+- [x] Your total funds should reflect your new, correct balance (minus gas for the withdraw tx).

 ### Dispute Bond (partially filled)

-(Waiting till report bug is fixed before doing this variation)
+With a fresh account (with no previous txs) move time forward so one of the default-created markets moves into Open Reporting.
+Submit a report.
+Move time one week, to put the market in dispute phase, Dispute on an outcome and **partially** fill the bond, Keep track of the total.

+Pull the escape hatch.

+- [x] The escape hatch modal should come up, with a message saying you have funds to withdraw.
+- [x] The withdraw funds button should bring up a Review screen.
+- [x] The amount of funds available to withdraw should be correct.
+- [x] The tx(s) to withdraw should succeed.
+- [x] After you've withdrawn the available funds, you should be shown the "no funds" escape hatch message.
+- [x] Your total funds should reflect your new, correct balance (minus gas for the withdraw tx).

 ### Finalized market

-(Waiting till report bug is fixed before doing this variation)
+No special considerations for market or market's reporting state

 ### Trading - Open Order